The problem with DEI

 Historically and legally, the equal protection clause has ensured that two individuals are treated the same by the government and the courts, regardless of race, ethnicity, sex, or gender etc.

-However, DEI uproots those historical principles and advocates for an entirely new framework: discrimination between two otherwise “equal” individuals is permissible when it is deemed permissible under DEI principles, whatever they may be.
+However, DEI uproots those historical principles and advocates for an entirely new framework: discrimination between two otherwise “equal” individuals as permissible when deemed permissible under DEI principles, whatever they may be.
 A further elaboration of the difficulty of fair implementation of DEI principles, follows immediately below.

 When a student enrolls in law school, they are taught the fundamentals of law.
 How to read, write, and think from a legal perspective.
 In other words, they are taught to “think like a lawyer.”
 This is because the law requires a certain type of thinking.
 Legal thinking is rational and unemotional.
 It is always fixated on two things, the “facts” and the “law.”